raymond-arthur/Statistics-misc/README.md

 The console then prints the 7th value for both and we can see that both are 13.

-We now look to see if any of the large values of $n$ have differing values for FibIterative and FibClosedform.
+We now look to see if any of the large values of $n$ have differing values for `FibIterative` and `FibClosedform`.
 We can do this by creating a table of the first 100 values of each function and getting the percent error as:

 $$
 \text{{error for a given n}} = \frac{\text{{|FibIterative(n) - FibClosedform(n)|}}}{\text{{FibIterative(n)} }}